 When growing Siberian iris (Iris sibirica), gardens will burst with early season color and intricate, frilly flowers.
 Planting Siberian iris in mass adds an elegant charm to the spring garden.
 Use these beautiful plants as a background border for other early spring bloomers.

 How to Grow Siberian Iris

 Learn how to grow Siberian iris for its lush, long-lasting blooms and low-maintenance, narrow foliage, which remains attractive after the blooms are spent.
 Easy Siberian iris care involves regular watering during the first year, limited fertilization and division of the clumps very three to five years.
 Through division and learning when to plant Siberian iris, you can ensure continuing blooms each year.

 Smaller and less common than the spring blooming bearded iris, Siberian iris offers a reliable perennial bloom for many years.
 Blooms of this flower have three petals on top, with three drooping petals below, known as falls.
 Siberian iris plants can reach as little as 12 inches in height or grow taller than 3 feet.

 You may wonder when to plant Siberian iris to enjoy the frilly blooms in your garden.
 The Siberian iris is adaptable to a range of planting times.
 To enjoy the blooms most readily, plant Siberian iris gardens from corms in late summer or autumn.
 If fall planting time has passed you by, and in more northern areas, planting Siberian iris in spring is perfectly fine; just don’t expect blooms the same year.
 If you wish to add a few Siberian iris blooms to a container, you may plant them at any time.

 Planting Siberian iris gardens is best done in a rich, fertile soil with good drainage; however, Siberian iris will perform in lean or poor soils as well.
-Corms can be planted in full sun to partially shady areas.
+The rhizomatous or fibrous roots can be planted in full sun to partially shady areas.